 There are too many specifics to address in a single blog post, but as a guiding principle, you should try to project an image of reliability, empathy, and reasonableness.
 Japanese business partnerships are generally enduring and it is virtually inconceivable that a business partner would threaten—let alone commence—litigation to resolve a business dispute.
 Accordingly, demonstrating that you are reasonable and willing to listen to your counterparty’s concerns is an important means of signaling that you will be flexible and cooperative in the future when new issues arise and you and your partner must inevitably compromise on some difference of opinion.

 Demonstrating that you are reasonable and willing to listen to your counterparty’s concerns is an important means of signaling that you will be flexible and cooperative in the future when new issues arise and you and your partner must inevitably compromise on some difference of opinion.

 But at the end of the day there is no substitute for having an experienced, bilingual negotiator on your team to guide you through the process and smooth communication between you and your counterparty.
 With full Japanese-English bilingual capabilities and years of negotiation experience, this is an ideal role for Tokyo Nexus.

-To discuss a potential engagement you can reach us at firstname.lastname@example.org or by phone using the information on our contact page.
+To discuss a potential engagement you can reach us at email@example.com or by phone using the information on our contact page.
 More information about our service offerings is available on our services page.
-Tokyo Nexus is not a law firm and does not provide legal advice or legal services of any type.